orblivion/ntfy/.sandstorm/README.md

 ## [Ntfy API](README_DETAILS.md#ntfy-api)

 - [ ] What is the "Admin API"?
 - [ ] What is a ntfy "account signup" and "account subscription" and "prefs"?
-I thought subscription and settings were all client-side and that the web client was a dumb client. (anyway, ENABLE_ACCOUNT_SIGNUP=false should take care of it)
+I thought subscription and settings were all client-side and that the web client was a simple client. (anyway, ENABLE_ACCOUNT_SIGNUP=false should take care of it)

 ## [Other](README_DETAILS.md#other)